spirita1204/Leetcode/Problems/1404-Number-of-Steps-to-Reduce-a-Number-in-Binary-Representation-to-One.md

 # 1404.
 Number of Steps to Reduce a Number in Binary Representation to One

-Methods: Bitewise
-Difficulty: Medium
+  Methods: Bitwise </br> Difficulty: Medium </br> </br>Medium

-Medium

 Topics